Greetings to you, music lovers, thrill seekers, conversationalists all across the fruited plane.

 Come on, tell me, what are you smiling at?

-He just smiling looking at me.
+He is smiling looking at me.

-Hey, prestigious Attila the Hun chair.
+Hey, prestigious Attila-the Hun chair.

 You thought I'd lose my place.